AMWA-TV/info-006/docs/Device implementation How To.md

 **Expected Results**

 Since you registered for notifications for changes to the `right-gain` control you should see notifications of that change.
-Below is the expected result from invoking the Set method:
+Below is the expected result from invoking the Set method that you should see in your WebSocket Client when you send the command to set the value.

 ```
 {
   "protocolVersion": "1.0.0",